 Trip Report: Summer ISO C++ Meeting in St. Louis, USA

-Two weeks ago, I attended the spring 2024 meeting of the ISO C++ standardization committee in St. Louis, USA.
+Two weeks ago, I attended the summer 2024 meeting of the ISO C++ standardization committee in St. Louis, USA.
 This was the fourth meeting for the upcoming C++26 standard.
 For an overview of all the papers that made progress, check out the collaborative trip report on reddit.
-As usual, I spent most of my time in library evolution, where we discuss proposals for the C++ standard library, and I was chairing SG 9, the study group that gives early feedback for std::ranges
+As usual, I spent most of my time in library evolution, where we discuss proposals for the C++ standard library, and I was chairing SG 9, the study group that gives early feedback for std::ranges proposals.
+This time, I also spent an entire day in SG 23, the study group that focuses on safety and security.
+Most of the discussions I participated in were uncontroversial (or extremely controversial, but ultimately not that important like naming things), but I have some thoughts on senders/receivers, reflection, and borrow checking in C++.

 Senders/receivers